How the Wirecard scandal happened: Case study

 Wirecard fraud: What the AI reveals

-Wirecard betrayed the trust of gullible Homo sapiens but would it also fool untrusting AI fraud-detection algorithms?
+Wirecard betrayed the trust of gullible homo sapiens but would it also fool untrusting AI fraud-detection algorithms?
 We decided to put it to the test.

 Using Transparently.AI's MRA, we reviewed how Wirecard looked on our system in 2005, 2008, 2012, and 2018.